-One of the first birds to return to its northern nesting grounds in early spring, the stark plumage and loud raspy song of the Red-Winged Blackbird is welcome to many birders.
-Because this gregarious bird can gather in flocks of millions of birds, it is also one of the most familiar and most abundant birds in North America.
+One of the first birds to return to its northern nesting grounds in early spring, the stark plumage and loud raspy song of the red-winged blackbird is welcome to many birders.
+Because this member of the Icteridae family can gather in flocks of millions of birds, it is also one of the most familiar and most abundant birds in North America.
 Despite its popularity, however, there are always more red-winged blackbird facts to learn!

-- Markings: Dimorphic species.
 Males are allover glossy black with bold red shoulders with a bottom yellow or buff streak, though the lighter streak can be easily hidden based on the bird's posture.
 A bicolored subspecies in central California has all red shoulders.
-Females are mottled brown and black with two thin buff wing bars, a thin brown malar stripe, brown crown, buff or yellow lores, a buff or white eyebrow and heavily streaked underparts.
+Females are mottled brown and black with two thin buff wing bars, a thin brown malar stripe, brown crown, buff or yellow lores, a buff or white eyebrow, and heavily streaked underparts.
 Some females may show rusty red on the shoulders, though it can be difficult to see.
-In winter, males show some buff, tan or rusty mottling similar to females and their shoulder colors are much more muted.
+In winter, males show some buff, tan, or rusty mottling similar to females and their shoulder colors are much more muted.

 Juveniles look similar to adult females but show paler underparts.
 As young males mature, they develop a scaly look until they achieve their full glossy black plumage.